disastrid/bela_site_update/about.md

 <span class="list-header">Bela is small.</span> Bela's compact form factor means that it easily integrates into portable interactive objects, and the condensed Bela Mini means that it fits in more places than ever before.
 Connect to your computer to program Bela, and then power from an external battery to run in standalone mode - no laptop required.

-<span class="list-header">Getting started is easy.</span> Connect Bela by USB, launch the on-board IDE, and start coding right away in C++, PureData, SuperCollider, or FAUST.
-Our IDE also features everything interactive creators need, like an intuitive interface, a huge library of example projects, and an in-brownser oscilloscope.
+<span class="list-header">Bela makes it easy to get started.</span> No complicated setup or complex toolchains.
+Just connect Bela to your computer, launch the on-board IDE in a web browser, and start coding right away.

+<span class="list-header">Bela has a powerful IDE.</span>The Bela IDE has great features interactive creators need, like a huge collection of example projects in a variety of languages and an in-browser oscilloscope for visualising and examining your signals.
+Recently we added a GUI integration, so you can create graphical interfaces for Bela using the coding language <a href='https://p5js.org' target='_blank'>p5</a>.
+This means you can generate data for Bela with on-screen buttons and sliders, or use data from Bela to drive on-screen graphics.

 # Why latency matters